Banging Toolbox

 The standard size for doorknob

-Hole saws are very accurate and efficient for ensuring a perfect circle hole in wood or metal.
+Hole saws are incredibly accurate and efficient I find for ensuring a perfectly circular hole in wood or metal on the building sites I work on.

 Doorknobs need to be installed in a tidy fashion and you need to be reliant on tools and drill bits that provide evenness.